arbor-sim/arbor/tests/ubench/README.md

 More than one point process, typically synapses, can be attached to a compartment, and when their contributions are computed and added to the per-compartment current in parallel, care must be taken to avoid race conditions.
 Early versions of NestMC used cuda atomic operations to perform the accumulation, which works quite well up to a certain point.
-However, we see performance decreases as the number of synapses per compartment increases.
+However, performance with atomics decreases as the number of synapses per compartment increases, i.e. as the number of threads performing simultatneous atomic updates on the same location increases.

 #### Implementations

 Two implementations are considered:

-1. Perform reductions inside each warp.
-This is a two step process:
+1. Perform reductions inside each warp, which is a multi-step process:
     1. threads inside each warp determine which other threads they must perform a reduction with
     2. threads perform a binary reduction tree operation using warp shuffle intrinsics
     3. one thread performs a CUDA atomic update for each key.